MrDionesalvi/MrDionesalvi/README.md

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![Flask](https://img.shields.io/badge/flask-%23000.svg?style=for-the-badge&logo=flask&logoColor=white)

-# Ciao, sono [Dione]! 👋
+# Hi, I'm [Dione]! 👋

-🎓 Studente di Informatica presso l'Università di Torino

-🚀 Appassionato sviluppatore con anni di esperienza

-💻 I linguaggi con cui so fare meglio l'hello world: Python, C, JS.
+🎓 Student of Computer Science at the University of Turin

-🌐 Cose che mi uncuriosiscono: Back-end development, Data Science, Machine Learning
+🌐 Things I'm curious about: Back-end development, Data Science, Machine Learning

-🔍 Cerco costantemente ";" or "\t" mancati e ogni tanto opportunità per imparare

-Vieni a dare un'occhiata ai miei progetti (non che qui c'è ne siano assai) e lascia un feedback! 👨‍💼
+🔍 I am constantly looking for ";" or "  " missed

+Come have a look at my projects (not that there are many here) and leave feedback! 👨‍💼